- I'm interested in a short-term training program, not a college degree. Who should I talk to?

 After submitting an application, you will need to submit a completed Permission to Transfer form.

 I've applied to RACC before.
 Do I need to apply again?

-Applications are valid for 1 semester.
+Applications are valid for 1 year.
 If you applied previously but did not earn any grades in the semester you applied for, you will need to submit a new application before you can register for classes again.
 If you earned grades in the semester you previously applied for and it's been over 1 year since that semester, you will need to submit a new application.

 Will the course(s) I take at Reading Area Community College transfer?